manisar2/manisar2/README.md

 <br>

 ## Reference Guides
----

  * <font size="4rem">[How to Make Private Updateable Clone (of third party repos) in Git](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/how-make-private-updateable-clone-git/)</font><br>
    Create private equivalent of a fork of a public repo on github.<br>

  * <font size="4rem">[What's up with VS Code, WSL, Docker and Dev-containers?](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/vscode-docker-wsl-and-dev-containers/)</font><br>
    Code, develop, build, test and showcase like a Pro.<br>

+ * <font size="4rem">[Audio Setup with and without External Dock](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/audio-setup-external-dock/)</font><br>
+   Setup audio both with and without an external dock.<br>Force detection of audio devices including speakers and microphones.<br>

 <br>

 ## IT and Mathematics - Concepts and Explanations
----

  * <font size="4rem">[The Monty Hall Paradox Probability Equations](https://randompearls.com/science-and-technology/mathematics/monty-hall-paradox-probability-equations/)</font><br>
    While in [Monty Hall Paradox Test Tool]((https://randompearls.com/reference/tools/monty-hall-paradox-tool/)) I focused on explaining the working of this paradox through its results, [here](https://randompearls.com/science-and-technology/mathematics/monty-hall-paradox-probability-equations/) I have derived the equations for the generalized case (for any number of total, opened and winning doors).<br>
    Nice to see how the results match the equations.

  * <font size="4rem">[Neural Networks - What's Happening?
 An Intuitive Introduction to Machine Learning](https://randompearls.com/science-and-technology/information-technology/neural-networks-whats-happening-intuitive-intro-to-machine-learning/)</font><br>
-   Trying to explain how machine learning is a natural progression of conventional regression using the rapidly advancing processing power, and some of the neat small mathematical tricks we had or discovered in the latter half of the last century.<br>
+   Trying to explain how machine learning is a natural progression of conventional regression using the rapidly advancing processing power, and some of the neat small mathematical tricks we had or discovered in the last century.<br>
-   This while also shaping up the constructing ideas behind it from the ground-up - for the semi-initiated.
+   This, while also shaping up the constructing ideas behind it from the ground-up - for the semi-initiated.

  * <font size="4rem">[Information Theory - Rationale Behind Using Logarithm for Entropy, and Other Explanations](https://randompearls.com/science-and-technology/mathematics/information-theory-rationale-behind-using-logarithm-entropy-and-other-explanations/)</font><br>
    If you work in, or have interest in Information Technology or Mathematics, then Information Theory is something you must be acquainted with.<br>